amphp/ext-fiber/README.md

 Fiber implementation for PHP using native C fibers.

+> Please upgrade to PHP 8.1 instead of using this extension.
+There are subtle differences, which can't be fixed in the extension.

 ### Requirements

 - PHP 8.0 *only* (PHP 8.1+ includes Fibers, so this extension is unnecessary)